NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Methodology

-To modulate the visual sampling route, we first encode the randomly sampled high-quality semantic text into the visual-text latent space as text feature vector $\mathbf{f}^{\mathrm{cls}}_{\hat{T},m}$.
-Then, we compute the cosine similarity between this text vector and the visual patch tokens to obtain the semantic relevance matrix $\boldsymbol{\beta}_{m}$: We then integrate this semantic guidance with the route matrix $\boldsymbol{\alpha}_{m}$ to produce the modulation matrix $\boldsymbol{\gamma}_{m}$, as formulated below:
+To modulate the sampling route, we first encode the randomly sampled high-quality semantic text into the visual-text latent space as text feature vector $\mathbf{f}^{\mathrm{cls}}_{\hat{T},m}$.
+Second, we compute the cosine similarity between this text vector and the visual patch tokens to obtain the semantic matrix $\boldsymbol{\beta}_{m}$: